krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/3-Aggregate-data-for-analysis.md

 ## Activity: Use VLOOKUP to perform a task

 The purpose of this activity is to practice cleaning data and using VLOOKUP to consolidate information between two spreadsheet tabs.
 The analysis is completed by creating a pivot table.
 My analysis of the activity **Calculate weekly pay for employees** can be viewed [here](/activities/spreadsheets/c05m03-vlookup-practice/c05m03-weekly-pay-analysis.md).

 ---

+## Activity: Explore how JOINs work

+In this activity, I am exploring the four main types of SQL joins and how they combine data from multiple tables based on a primary key from one table and a foreign key from another table.
+My analysis of the activity **Explore how JOINs work** can be viewed [here](/activities/sql/c05m03-explore-joins/c05m03-joins-analysis.ipynb).

+---